maxmarsc/dave/USER_GUIDE.md

 dave delete VARIABLE|CONTAINER_ID
 ```

-This command tells dave to stop tracking an audio container.
+This command tells dave to stop tracking an audio entity.
 If you delete the
 last container tracked, then the GUI automatically stops.

-You can give this command either (unique) id of a tracked container, or a variable
+You can give this command either (unique) id of a tracked entity, or a variable
 name.
-In case of naming conflicts, this first container added with this name will
+In case of naming conflicts, this first entity added with this name will
 be deleted.

 ### `dave freeze`